dalbertweiss/dalbertweiss.github.io/_posts/2020-01-26-activelearningsurvey.md

 ## 5.2 Model Training
 This section addresses the second point mentioned within section 2.
-While active learning relies on small amount of labeled instances, deep learning models are known for being data-hungry.
+While active learning relies on small amount of labeled instances, deep learning models are known for being data hungry.
 To leverage this problem, strategies were proposed that allow for compensating reduced training data [24].
 Conventional model training in active learning solely evolves based on labeled data instances, resulting in unused resources in terms of neglecting the existence of unlabled data instances.
 To increase the number of available data during the training process and, thus, train the neural